-It enables each one of us to use our exclusive set of talents and abilities, to acquire our own little pool of knowledge, through our own distinct style of learning, and to weave our own “one-of-a-kind yarn” in life.
+It enables each one of us to use our exclusive set of talents and abilities.
+We are able to acquire our own little pool of knowledge, through our own distinct style of learning.
+We can weave our own “one-of-a-kind yarn” in life.

-Almost all Muslims approach Allah’s Book, the Glorious Qur’an, in their own particular way, out of love, faith, and devotion, but – based on their individual human uniqueness,- the Qur’an has different effects on different people, too.
+Almost all Muslims approach Allah’s Book, the Glorious Qur’an, in their own particular way.
+With love, faith, and devotion, based on their individual human uniqueness, the Qur’an has different effects on different people, too.

 Take the companions of the Prophet (PBUH), for example.
-Every one of them excelled, grew and flowered in their own unique way after reverting to Islam as their Deen, and taking the Qur’an as their Book of guidance in life.
+Every one of them excelled, grew and flowered in their own unique way after reverting to Islam.
+Taking the Qur’an as their Book of guidance in life, its effect was unique to each.
 The Qur’an brought out the inherent good in them in different ways.

 You might wonder, how do we apply this ‘reap-what-you-sow’ philosophy to the way our family connects to the Qur’an?

-I think it is not enough to teach a child just how to read the Arabic script of the Quran, by availing classes given by a third person.
-Apparently, though, in South Asia, most Muslim parents seem to believe that once they have fulfilled this duty regarding their children, their job in ‘connecting their child’ to the Qur’an is done.
+I think it is not enough to teach a child just how to read the Arabic script of the Quran.
+Often done so by using classes given by a third person.
+Apparently, in South Asia and other Muslim cultures, most Muslim parents seem to believe that once they have fulfilled this duty regarding their children, their job in ‘connecting their child’ to the Qur’an is done.